kaamyk/ft_ssl_md5/ReadMe.md

 ## Theory
 ### Definitions
-Cryptographic hash function : it is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size.
+*Cryptographic hash function* : it is a mathematical algorithm that maps data of arbitrary size to a bit string of a fixed size.
-Md5 (Message Digest version 5): hash function producing a 128-bit hash value.
+*Md5* (Message Digest version 5): hash function producing a 128-bit hash value.
-Sha256 (Secure Hash Algorithm 256-bit) : hash function producing a 256-bit hash value, whose digest is eight 32-bit words.
+*Sha256* (Secure Hash Algorithm 256-bit) : hash function producing a 256-bit hash value, whose digest is eight 32-bit words.
-Message digest :
+*Message digest* :
-Round : in cryptograhy, it refers to one iteration of the iternal transformation process applied by the algorithm.
+*Round* : in cryptograhy, it refers to one iteration of the iternal transformation process applied by the algorithm.

 ### More details
 #### Md5:
-Md5 was designed in 1991 to replace an earlier hash function md4 and was specified in 1992.
+Md5 was designed in 1991, specified in 1992, to replace an earlier hash function md4.
 It was used as cryptographic hash function but it has been found that it suffers from multiple vulnerabilities.
 They are mainly collisions.
 For example in 2012, the Flame malware could fake a Microsoft digital signature.
 It remains suitable to use for non cryptographic uses and might be prefered due to its lower computational requirements.

 #### Sha256: